Queen vs Full XL: Mattress Shopping Guide

 One of the major differences that make a huge difference between the Queen vs Full XL mattress sizes is, expectedly, their size.
 Where a standard queen mattress measures 60 inches in width and 80 inches in length, a Full XL mattress comes in with a width of 54 inches and a length of 80 inches.
 The extra width that the queen size provides gives couples and people who like moving around a bit more comfort.
 On the other hand, the Full XL is suitable for taller people who would appreciate the extra legroom, but do not seem to have space for a broader bed.

-Comparing the amount of sleep space a Queen offers to that of a Full XL mattress might be important in describing to potential buyers exactly how much personal space get with each choice.
+Comparing the amount of sleep space a Queen vs Full XL mattress might be important in describing to potential buyers exactly how much personal space get with each choice.
 A Queen mattress adds an extra 6 inches in width compared to a Full XL.
 This extra space can give couples enough room to lie down without disruption.
 This width can also be a very sumptuous thing for single sleepers, allowing ample room for stretching and turning.

 Room Layout Considerations